wurenyao/CUDA-based-Compton-Camera-Imaging-Reconstruction/README.md

 3. Execute the executable program.
 The inputs and outputs of the GPU program are the same as SBP_MLEM.cc.

-## If you have any questions, please contact Wu Renyao qq:1243511701
+## If you have any questions, please contact Wu Renyao
+qq:   1243511701
+email:wurenyao@nuaa.edu.cn